adrimurillo/LadyUmbrella/README.md

 There are, of course, more systems that haven't been mentioned yet, but are equally important, such as:

-- AI – Implemented using behaviour trees to dynamically change the way enemies interact with the player.
 - Camera System – A custom camera was required since increasing control for navigation and traversal is essential for the game.
-- Interactive Movement – Geometry-based motion to increase agility by allowing vaulting, mantling, swinging...
 - FMOD – Wide range of sounds in the game called for useage of this external tool that allowed for greater flexibility in sound design.

 ### 🤝 Acknowledgements